 Ongoing list maintenance may be conducted for any of the following reasons that affect eligibility:

 - A voter is deceased

 - A voter has moved out of state

 - A voter has registered to vote in another jurisdiction

 - A voter was convicted of a felony and has not had their voting rights restored

 - A voter is not a U.S. citizen

-- A voter requests to be removed from the voter file
+- A voter requests to be removed from the voter list

 Once a voter is designated ineligible or removed from the voter file, the voter must re-register in order to become eligible to vote.